cncf/toc/process/project_milestones.md

   * A roadmap, long term planner, GitHub project board, or other document clearly defines project direction or initiatives that may align with releases
   * Releases begin to establish a pattern of regularity
 * Project has engaged a [Technical Advisory Group](/tags/README.md) for feedback on some portion of the project relevant to the domain
-* Project has a clearly discoverable governance doc that covers the basics of decision making and how to earn permissions to approve pull request, sometimes referred to as "the commit bit"
+* Project has a clearly discoverable governance doc that covers the basics of decision making, including who approves PRs and how committers/maintainers are chosen
 * Project has an angel adopter that assists in stability and production runtime or deployment
+  * An angel adopter is a very early adopter of a cloud native project.
+They are invaluable to a projects growth and first experience in interacting with adopters.
+They often are characterized helping the project reach momentum towards incubation through:
+    * higher level of engagement with the project
+    * ongoing injection of feedback and support via issues and contributions
+    * expertise or experience on traditionally difficult challenges for early stage technical development, performance, etc.
 * Project has 3 angel adopters
   * May be from different industry verticals
   * May have differing use cases